nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

-create_gamer            Create a brand new game for two players find_name               Locate an existing game by the game id update_board            Update an existing board with the board state
+create_gamer            Create a brand new game for two players find_name               Locate an existing game by the game id update_board            Update an existing board with the board state finalize_board          Sets the final state of the board (won/draw)
 =====================   ================================

 Let's create the files we need.